All Products

 3. Test

-4. Publish and verify
+4. Deploy and verify

 image

-2. Define parameters in the code.
-In a MaxCompute SQL node, use the ${param} syntax to define a parameter name.
+2. Define parameters in the code: In a MaxCompute SQL node, use the ${param} syntax to define a parameter name.
 DataWorks recommends using meaningful parameter names for easy reference and management.

-Scheduling parameter call format:
+Scheduling parameter reference format:

 Format type